Greater Manchester bus route 17: History

 The service was originally numbered in 1914 when the Manchester Corporation Tramways route from Manchester High Street to Middleton was numbered 17.
 In 1925, the Middleton tram route was joined to the routes of the former Middleton Electric Traction Company and on 9 August 1925 Manchester corporation trams began to run through to Rochdale displaying the number 17.
 At 10 miles 1449 yards, this became the longest tram route run by Manchester Corporation Tramways.
 Rochdale Corporation took part in this joint service although their trams did not display route numbers and showed only a final destination.

 On 13 November 1932 both Manchester Corporation and Rochdale Corporation buses were substituted for trams on this route, the number 17 was now displayed on the vehicles of both corporations but the Manchester terminus was changed to Cannon Street.
 The service continued to be run as a joint service by Manchester City Transport and Rochdale Corporation Transport until 1969 when control was transferred to the new SELNEC Passenger Transport Executive.

 In the 1980/90s it was run by GM Buses before First Greater Manchester took over the company.
 Meanwhile, a new route for Langley, 18, was introduced, sharing same intermediate stops after Middleton bus station.

 Route 17 is one of the few Manchester routes still using its original number from the original 1914 numbering system of Manchester Corporation Tramways.
-On 2 June 2019, it was taken over by Go North West, followed by Stagecoach Manchester in 2024 prior to Trenche 2 of Bee Network.
+On 2 June 2019, route 17 was taken over by Go North West, with Stagecoach Manchester taking over on 24 March 2024 as part of Tranche 2 of the Bee Network bus franchising rollout.